miwermi/kickstarter-analysis/README.md

 ![Outcomes Based On Launch Date](Assets/Kickstarter_OutcomesBasedOnLaunchDate.png) Outcomes Based on Launch Date Conclusions:

 Louise would do well to launch her kickstarter campaign in May.
 May has the highest success rate of any month accouding to the data analyized.

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+Louise should aim to completely avoid launching in December or January.

 ![Outcomes Based On Goals](Assets/Kickstarter_Outcomes_vs_Goals.png)

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?